ioccc-src/winner/faq.md

 ### <a name="faq5_4"></a><a name="fix_web_site"></a>FAQ 5.4: How may I submit a fix to the IOCCC web site?

-For IOCCC web site problems that relate to a particular IOCCC winner, please see [FAQ 5.2](#faq5_2) for information on how submit a fix to an IOCCC winner.
+For IOCCC web site problems that relate to a particular IOCCC entry, please see [FAQ 5.2](#faq5_2) for information on how submit a fix to an IOCCC entry.

 You may open a [GitHub pull request](https://github.com/ioccc-src/winner/pulls) against the master [branch](https://github.com/ioccc-src/winner/branches)